thomasdeneux/xplor/Structure.rst

 instance and a ZoomSlicer instance to apply the correct filters on the Xdata instance.

+**Screenshot of the Window with the control zone and the display zone**

-The module **operation** contains differents types of Filters as well as a Slicer class and a ZoomSlicer class that will apply a succession of Filters on the Xdata instance.
+The module **operation** contains different types of Filters as well as a Slicer class and a ZoomSlicer class that will apply a succession of Filters on the Xdata instance.
 The result of this operation is what is going to be displayed on the canvas.

+The interactions between the various classes are illustrated by the sequence diagrams bellow.

+**place here some diagrams!!**

+**list_display**'s main class is ListDisplay.
+It is an interface for the user to select what data is to be displayed.
+For each filter created from the control zone of a Window instance, a new List instance appears.

+**Screenshot of the ListDisplay**

-**Bank** is used to store previously used Headers and units, to save the user some time.
+**bank** is used to store previously used Headers and units, to save the user some time.

-TODO: explain other modules ?
-      add some illustrations
+**header_edit** allows the initialisation of a Xdata element : the user specifies the headers' labels and units.
+It suggests some previously used labels and units thanks to Bank.

+**GUI_tools** is a set of tools for the interface.